oracle/oracle-r2dbc/README.md

 or Oracle JDBC Driver error message](https://docs.oracle.com/en/database/oracle/oracle-database/21/errmg/ORA-00000.html#GUID-27437B7F-F0C3-4F1F-9C6E-6780706FB0F6)

 ### Transactions
-- READ COMMITTED is the default transaction isolation level, and is the only level supported in this release.
+- READ COMMITTED is the default transaction isolation level
+- SERIALIZABLE is the only isolation level, besides READ COMMITED, that Oracle Database supports.
 - Transaction savepoints are not supported in this release.
 - TransactionDefinition.LOCK_WAIT_TIMEOUT is not supported in this release.
   - Oracle Database does not support a lock wait timeout that applies to all statements within a transaction.